secretstartups/handbook/leadership/mitigating-concerns/index.html.md

 Projects in Marketing are worked on by Marketing.
 This could lead to functional silos, which could lead to loss of efficiency, duplicative work, or miscommunication.

-We mitigate functional silos by encouraging cross-functional communication and relationship-building through:
+We address functional silos by encouraging cross-functional communication and relationship-building through:
 * Being [public by default](/handbook/values/#transparency), enabling all functions to have simultaneous visibility into [OKRs](/company/okrs/), [direction](/direction/), issues, and milestones within the [handbook](/handbook/).
 * [Coffee chats](/company/culture/all-remote/informal-communication/#coffee-chats), including letting [Donut](/company/culture/all-remote/informal-communication/#the-donut-bot) help intro you to team members
 * [Social Call](/handbook/communication/#social-call) (formerly Company / Take a Break Call)